C0mposer/Spyro-1-Practice-Rom/notes/Key Glitch.md

+**TLDR: Key Glitch is the result of a dangling pointer to the root gem that spawns out of a keychest, and can be avoided 100% of the time by resetting your console.**

 Key Glitch is a glitch that has plauged S1 runners for a while.
 It causes a keychest to not open, even though you have seemingly grabbed the key.

 Within the past year or so, people have noticed that key glitch only happens after resetting from a level that has a keychest.